countable-web/dotfiles/README.md

 Linux utilities for Countable Web Productions: Bootstrap servers and workstations, manage dev environment databases, and automate rote tasks.

+Dotfiles are meant to go in the home directory of Linux/Unix machines you use.
+For a popular example of this pattern, see [here](https://github.com/thoughtbot/dotfiles).

 ## Basic Installation (Generic Linux Workstation)

 Install curl, then run the automated installer.